Bassquake/ChromaShift_x64/README.md

 # ChromaShift
-64 bit version of the AviSynth plugin.
+64 bit port of the old 32 bit ChromaShift AviSynth plugin.